Existence of Equilibria in Large Competitive Markets with Bads, Production and Comprehensive Externalities: Introduction

-\item {\em Comprehensive externalities:}\footnote{ For recent work on general equilibrium theory with externalities, see \citet{mercato17}, \citet{sico23}, and \citet{mercato23}.} In \cref{defmeasureeco}, consumers’ preferences may depend not only on their own consumption bundles but also on the allocation, firms’ production plans, and equilibrium prices.
-This allows the model to capture both global externalities (e.g. ${\rm CO}_2$ affecting climate) and local ones (e.g. wastewater affecting nearby households).
-Earlier measure-theoretic models restricted externalities to others’ consumption.\footnote{See for example \citet{hammond89}; \citet{cornet05}; \citet{Noguchi05}; \citet{bal08}; and \citet{nieto21} which treat only exchange economies.
-The model in \citet{Noguchi2006} has a production sector, but consumers' preferences do not depend on the production.} Our framework instead acknowledges that most bads originate as by-products of production, and thus extends the literature to cover the externalities that matter most.
-Crucially, consumers' preferences may depend on emissions, commodity bundles that are produced but {\em not} consumed.
-Since there are multiple technologies for generating electricity, the $\mathrm{CO}_{2}$ emissions cannot be recovered from the total electricity consumption alone. \item {\em Convex preferences:} \citet{au66} showed that in an exchange economy with an atomless measure space of consumers, convex preferences are not required for existence of equlibrium.
-However, it is well understood that this is no longer possible with comprehensive externalities.\footnote{See \citet{getal79jme}; \citet{cornet03}; \citet{cornet05}; \citet{bal08}; and \citet{nieto21}. \citet{Noguchi2006} shows that individualistic equilibrium may fail to exist in a model related to ours, when preferences are not convex.} For this reason, we assume peferences are convex. \item {\em Quota equilibrium:} \citet{ad25} define the notion of quota equilibrium and establish the existence of quota equilibrium in finite production economies. \cref{standardmainqt} in the Supplementary Material extends our results to quota equilibrium. \end{enumerate}
+\item {\em Individualistic approach:} Our model uses the individualistic approach based on a measure space of consumers, rather than the distributional approach in which the distributions of preferences, agents and endowments are modeled rather than the space of consumers. \item {\em Convex preferences:} \citet{au66} showed that in an exchange economy with an atomless measure space of consumers, convex preferences are not required for existence of equlibrium.
+However, it is well understood that this is no longer possible with comprehensive externalities.\footnote{See \citet{getal79jme}; \citet{cornet03}; \citet{cornet05}; \citet{bal08}; and \citet{nieto21}. \citet{Noguchi2006} shows that individualistic equilibrium may fail to exist in a model related to ours, when preferences are not convex.} For this reason, we assume preferences are convex. \item {{\em Quota equilibrium:} \citet{ad25} define the notion of quota equilibrium, a generalization of cap-and-trade, in which disposal is allowed up to a positive cap.
+They establish the existence of quota equilibrium in finite production economies. \cref{standardmainqt} in the Supplementary Material extends the MGE results of this paper to quota equilibrium.} \end{enumerate}